calpaterson/fix-ntfs/README.md

   Rename files that cause problems on ntfs

 Options:
   --dry-run           Does nothing but prints what would be done.
+  --replacement TEXT  Characters not allowed on NTFS are replaced with this
+                      string (default: '_').
   --help              Show this message and exit.
 ```

 Initial usecase was to get a syncthing folder working between Linux and